Calabrian Baked Pasta: The True Recipe of “Pasta China”

 Make a first layer of pasta, then generously distribute the mix of meatballs, eggs, and sausage.

-If you want a gooey result like I do, add some cubes of Silana provola.
+If you want a cheesy result like I do, add cubes of Silana provola cheese.

 Repeat until all ingredients are used up.

-Finish the last layer with plenty of tomato and a shower of grated Parmesan Reggiano: this will be the base for our crispy crown.
+Close the last layer with plenty of tomato and a shower of grated Parmesan cheese: it will be the base for our crispy crown.

 Bake at 356°F (static oven) for about 35-40 minutes.

-In the last 5 minutes, switch to the grill function: stay there and watch until that irresistible and slightly charred crust forms on the surface that makes your mouth water just by looking at it.
+The last 5 minutes switch to grill function: stay there and watch until an irresistible and slightly charred crust forms on the surface that will make your mouth water just by looking at it.

-This will allow the flavors to settle and the slice to stay intact.
+This will allow the flavors to settle and the slice to stay composed.

-Bring the still steaming baking dish to the table and enjoy the show: this is not just a meal; it’s a warm embrace from Calabria!
+Bring the still steaming baking dish to the table and enjoy the show: this is not just a meal, it’s an embrace from Calabria!

 Storage